sai-mat-group/transfer-learning-material-properties/README.md

 pip install pymatgen
 ```

-### Alternatively, the following versions of pytorch, dgl, and cuda can be specifically stated during the installation on GPUs
+### For installation on NVIDIA GPUs

+The preferred version of CUDA toolkit is 11.8, as available at the [NVIDIA developers](https://developer.nvidia.com/cuda-11-8-0-download-archive) website.
+Please install the CUDA toolkit and any necessary NVIDIA driver(s) before proceeding.

 Create a conda environment and activate it
 ```
-conda create --name alignn python=3.9 conda activate alignn
+conda create --name alignn python=3.9 conda activate alignn --stack
 ```

-Install the specific pytorch, dgl, and cuda versions that are compatible.
-Create a cloned version of the "alignn-src" directory that is available in the repository.
-Run the setup.py file within the directory.
+Create a copy of the "alignn-src" directory that is available in this repository.
+The versions of pytorch (2.2.1), dgl (11.3), and pytorch-cuda (11.8) need to be specifically stated during installation on GPUs, since they are compatible with the version of ALIGNN we used and did not create conflicts.
+Run the setup.py file within copied alignn-src directory, after the pytorch and dgl libraries have been installed.
 ```
 cd alignn-src
 conda install pytorch==2.2.1 torchvision==0.17.1 torchaudio==2.2.1 pytorch-cuda=11.8 -c pytorch -c nvidia